 John Swannell

-In 1989 John Swannell had a one man show at The Royal Academy in Edinburgh, followed in 1990 by an exhibition at The National Portrait Gallery in Edinburgh.
-In July of the same year The Royal Photographic Society held a retrospective of his fashion work.
+In 1989 Swannell had a one man show at The Royal Academy in Edinburgh, followed in 1990 by an exhibition at the city’s National Portrait Gallery.
+In July of the same year, The Royal Photographic Society held a retrospective of his fashion work.
+In 1993 he was made a fellow of The Royal Photographic Society – one of the youngest ever members to be given this honour at the time.
+In November 1994, Diana, The Princess of Wales personally commissioned Swannell to photograph her and her sons.

 John Swannell Featured Gallery